 The Members' Room, on the second floor front, is open for reading and silent study.
-Laptop use is not allowed.
+Keyboard use is not allowed.
 Current newspapers and periodicals are located here.
 The Members' Room occasionally closes for Library events; notification is posted on the door on the day of the event.

 The Rogers family's library became the Members' Reading Room, or Members' Room, and has remained more or less the same since the Library moved in.
 From Books and People: